Believing in accessibility for all

 13.0 Monitoring

-Exception reporting will be presented to the management team, Audit and Business Assurance Committee and/or Board as required.
+Exception reporting will be presented to the senior management team, Audit and Business Assurance Committee and/or Board as required.

 This policy will be regularly reviewed, at intervals no greater than 3 years and adapted accordingly to respond to future legislative or regulatory changes.